tewa92/alx-higher_level_programming/0x00-python-hello_world/README.md

 Only these functions are allowed: write, printf, putchar, puts, malloc, free

-Solving a problem is already a big win! but finding the best and optimal way to solve it, it’s way better!
-Think about the most optimal / fastest way to do it.

 File: 100-write.py
 11. Hello, write
 Write a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line.